-The school day begins at 8:50 a.m.
-Supervision of students is provided at 8:30 a.m.
-Students should not arrive at school prior to this time.
-(Exception - Breakfast is served at 8:15 a.m.)
-Unless otherwise indicated, students will remain outside until the first bell rings at 8:45 a.m. at which time they will line up in their designated area and wait for their teachers to bring them into the building.
+The first bell rings at 8:45, and the school day begins at 8:50 a.m.
+Supervision of students is provided on the school grounds at 8:30 a.m.
+Students should not arrive at school prior to this time unless coming for breakfast, which is served at 8:15 a.m.

+When arriving at school, students will line up in their designated area and wait for their teachers to bring them into the building.
+(The playground is closed in the morning before school.)
 In cases of inclement weather or poor air quality, students may be asked to wait inside the building before the school day begins.
 Teachers or staff members should not ask or require your child to stay after school for any reason unless parents/guardians have been contacted and permission is given.